albertosantini/node-nanoirc/README.markdown

 nanoirc is a very simple console IRC client based on [node-stream-irc](https://github.com/jslush/node-irc-stream) IRC library.

+As reference on stream programming I recommend [the stream handbook](https://github.com/substack/stream-handbook).

 All the messages of the channels joined are displayed in the console.
 The user can choice the channel pressing tab: the list of the channels is displayed.
 Then the user can add the message and press enter to send it.
 The user may send